useblocks/sphinx-needs/docs/api.rst

 API
 ===

-**Sphinx-Needs** provides an open API for other sphinx-extensions to provide specific need-types, create needs or make usage of the filter possibilities.
+**Sphinx-Needs** provides an open API for other Sphinx-extensions to provide specific need-types, create needs or make usage of the filter possibilities.

-The API is designed to allow the injection of extra configuration.
-The overall manipulation (e.g remove need types) is not supported to keep the final configuration transparent for the Sphinx project authors.
+The API allows the injection of extra configuration into it.
+The API does not support the overall manipulation (e.g remove need types) to keep the final configuration transparent for the Sphinx project authors.

 For some implementation ideas, take a look into the Sphinx extension `Sphinx-Test-Reports <https://sphinx-test-reports.readthedocs.io/en/latest/>`_ and its